SagTheo/PP-Card-Game/README.md

 # PP-Card-Game

 Features to implement:
-    -adding a modal or a pop-up when the page loads containing the rules of the game -adding a button that allows to play another game -adding a counter that tracks the number of wins -adding a message when the player wins
+    -adding a button that starts the game and allows to play another one -adding a counter that tracks the number of wins -adding a message when the player wins
         -and counter++
+        -and remove the possibility to click on cards -adding a limited number of attempts before player loses(3) (using an array in JS to keep track of the losses?)
-    -adding a limited number of attempts before player loses -adding a message when the player loses(has used all of his attempts) -adding a limited number of losses before game over -adding a message when game over
+    -adding a counter that tracks the number of losses -adding a message when the player loses(has used all of his attempts) -and counter of losses++
+    -adding a limited number of losses before game over(3) -adding a message when game over
         -and counter reset to zero
     -styling the cards and the background